-You may listen to him, but don’t believe him.
-Under these circumstances the term “fair” means, “if you accept my terms it will be a nice and easy divorce”, but you will probably be selling yourself very short if you accept his terms.
+You may listen to him, but don’t necessarily believe this.
+Sometimes, “fair” might means: “If you accept my terms, it will be a nice and easy divorce.”
+In that case, you will sell yourself short if you accept his terms.

 What should I do when my spouse attempts to provoke an argument or physical confrontation?